-Potassium is essential to your health and well being because it is a major electrolyte in your body.
+Potassium is a mineral which is abundantly found in a glass of orange juice.
+And potassium is essential to your health and well being because it is a major electrolyte in your body.

+Common salts like white table salt will contain 98 to 100% sodium chloride or about 40% pure sodium.
 Which means that for every 1/4 tsp of salt, you will consume about 600 mg. of sodium.

 Lower sodium salts like PANSALT contain only 56 to 57% sodium chloride which is about 1/2 the amount of sodium found in common salt.